-- Physical support: Can include physical supports you may need for transferring, mobility and personal care
+- Physical support: Can include physical supports such as transferring, mobility and personal care

-- Cognitive and behavioural support: Can include supports you may need such as prompting, supervision, or strategies to help with memory, organisation and behaviour
+- Cognitive and behavioural support: Can include supports such as prompting, supervision, or strategies to help with memory, organisation and behaviour

 Your provider will explain how their service works and will discuss with you what tasks will be included.
 It’s up to you and your provider to work out the finer details of your support, such as scheduling visits and emergency contacts and procedures.

 It’s important to us that you are getting the most out of your service.
 That’s why we schedule regular reviews so that as your needs change over time, the services you receive can be adjusted to make sure they remain appropriate.